Gynecology and Abortion Patient Rights

 - You have the right to a fair, fast and objective review of any complaint you have against your health plan, doctors, hospitals or other health care personnel.
 This includes complaints about waiting times, operating hours, the actions of health care personnel, and the adequacy of health care facilities.

-- Patients must inform their health care providers about any medicines they are taking, about health conditions and medical or surgical problems in the past or present.
+- Patients must inform their health care providers about any medicines they are taking and about health conditions and medical or surgical problems in the past or present.

-- Patients must ask questions or request further information form health care providers if they do not completely understand health information and instructions.
+- Patients must ask questions or request further information from health care providers if they do not completely understand health information and instructions.